Clibor is a clipboard history manager. Give it a try!

 Management

-Personally, I do not use a password manager and use Notion to manage my passwords for the following reasons
+Personally, I don’t use a password manager; instead, I manage my passwords with Notion for the following reasons.

-• I want to centrally manage all my passwords and other information with Notion.
+• I want to centrally manage all my passwords and other important information in Notion.

-• We want to manage all confidential information such as IDs, passwords, secret questions, my number, credit card numbers, addresses, phone numbers, and secret keys (files) for server logins.
+• I also need to store confidential information, including IDs, passwords, security questions, My Number, credit card numbers, addresses, phone numbers, and secret keys (files) for server logins.

-• I also want to include the history of when and for what purpose I registered, when I changed my password, and whether I have already canceled my membership.
+• Additionally, I want to keep a history of when and why I registered, when I changed my password, and whether I have canceled my membership.

-One disadvantage is that you have to open Notion every time you want to log in and check your login.
+One drawback is that you need to open Notion every time you log in to check your credentials.

 In my case, I also use the browser’s save function for frequently used login information.

-In this article, we will show you how to manage your personal passwords.
+In this article, I’ll share how I manage my personal passwords.

-Please note that this is just an example.
+Please note that this is just one example.

 Samples

-The sample page we will be creating is available to the public.
+The sample page we are creating is publicly available.

 A new tool that blends your everyday work apps into one.
 It's the all-in-one workspace for you and your team